mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

    edges represent similarities of the corresponding labels.

-Graph-based slow feature analysis (GSFA) is a supervised extension of SFA algorithm that relies on particular graphs structure to extract features that preserve label similarities.
-More precisely, the algorithm utilize training graphs, in which the verticies are the samples and the edges represent similarities of the corresponding labels.
-Later, we use aquired low-dimensional representaion of the original data to train typical supervised learning algortihms.
+Graph-based slow feature analysis (GSFA) is a supervised extension of the SFA algorithm that relies on particular graphs structure to extract features that preserve label similarities.
+More precisely, the algorithm utilizes training graphs, in which the vertices are the samples, and the edges represent similarities of the corresponding labels.
+Later, we use acquired low-dimensional representation of the original data to train typical supervised learning algorithms.

-In this example we will briefly exlpain the idea behind GSFA and specify the optimization task it solves.
-Moreover, we will show the effeciency of the GSFA compared to SVM on a toy dataset and introduce an approach that makes classsification task more interpretable.
+In this example, we will briefly explain the idea behind the GSFA and specify the optimization task it solves.
+Moreover, we will show the efficiency of the GSFA compared to SVM on a toy dataset and introduce an approach that makes the classification task more interpretable.

 .. contents:: **Table of contents**